jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 #### Class Get Connection

-At first glance you would guess, that __Class Get__ in assignment looks something like this:
+At first glance you might guess, that __Class Get__ in assignment looks something like this:

 ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.085.png)